divechan/docs/docs/concepts/glossary.md

 ## Liquidity

-Digital assets that are stored in a Uniswap pool contract, and are able to be traded against by traders.
+Digital assets stored in a Rails Network Swap pool contract and tradable by traders.

 ## Mid Price

 The price between the available buy and sell prices.
-In Uniswap V1 and V2, this is the ratio of the two ERC20 token reserves.
+In Rails Network Swap V1 and V2, this is the ratio of the two ERC20 token reserves.
 In V3, this is the ratio of the two ERC20 token reserves available within the current active tick.

 ## Observation

-An instance of historical price and liquidity data of a given pair.
+An instance of historical price and liquidity data for a given pair.

 ## Pair

-A smart contract deployed from a Uniswap V1 or V2 factory contract that enables trading between two ERC20 tokens.
+A smart contract deployed from a Rails Network Swap V1 or V2 factory contract that enables trading between two ERC20 tokens.
 Pair contracts are now called Pools in V3.

 ## Periphery

-External smart contracts that are useful, but not required for Uniswap to exist.
+External smart contracts that are useful but not required for Rails Network Swap to exist.
 New periphery contracts can always be deployed without migrating liquidity.

 ## Pool